Mold Compass Free mold guidance and practical resources

 The World Health Organization's Guidelines for Indoor Air Quality (2009) represent the most comprehensive international review of mold health effects.
 Key conclusions include:

 Indoor dampness and mold consistently associate with respiratory symptoms, infections, and asthma.
-The most important means for avoiding adverse health effects is preventing or minimizing persistent dampness and microbial growth on interior surfaces.
-No safe threshold levels for mold exposure have been established.
-An estimated 10-50% of indoor environments in developed countries have dampness issues.
-And building occupants, especially sensitive individuals, should not remain in buildings with significant mold contamination.
+The most important way to avoid adverse health effects is preventing or minimizing persistent dampness and microbial growth on interior surfaces.
+No safe threshold level for mold exposure has been established, so major mold contamination should be addressed rather than measured indefinitely.

 The WHO recommends addressing dampness and mold as a building health issue rather than focusing on specific mold species or toxins.
 Proper humidity control is the foundation of effective prevention.